China's exports climb 4.8% in May as shipments to the US fall nearly 10%

-BEIJING — (AP) — China's exports rose 4.8% in May from a year earlier, a bit lower than expected as shipments to the United States fell nearly 10%, according to customs figures released Monday just hours ahead of another round of trade talks between the U.S. and China.
+China's exports rose 4.8% in May from a year earlier, a bit lower than expected, as shipments to the United States fell nearly 10%, according to data released Monday just hours ahead of another round of trade talks between the U.S. and China.

 Imports declined 3.4% year-on-year, leaving a trade surplus of $103.2 billion.